akornatskyy/wheezy.http/doc/userguide.rst

 While ``list_of_goods`` is being cached, ``change_price`` handler effectively invalidates ``list_of_goods`` cache result, so next call will fetch updated list.

+Note, cache dependency keys must not end with number.

 Cache Middleware
 ~~~~~~~~~~~~~~~~